AdamSobieski/Narratology/Content/Page1.md

 ### Semantic Overlays

 Semantic models can be described as being collections of statements, triples or quads.
-Instead of having to copy a semantic model each time that a descendent interpretation state is created, a _semantic overlay_ system could be developed where subsequent nodes could, internally, provide overlays atop their predecessors' datasets while also, for example, implementing the `IInMemoryQueryableStore` interface.
+Instead of having to copy a semantic model each time that a descendent interpretation state is created, a _semantic overlay_ system could be developed where subsequent nodes could, internally, provide overlays atop their predecessors' datasets.

 In theory, semantic interpretation states could, using an overlay-manager component, asynchronously migrate their predecessors' semantic datasets into their overlaid datasets, deferring any needed copying processes until times convenient to systems.